A Trauma-Informed Writing & Wellness Practice

 Your Facilitator

 Erik Fuhrer (they/them).
 Queer, nonbinary poet and scarf tie aficionado whose fashion sense is part Buffy Summers, part Blanche Devereaux, and part the lion from The Wizard of Oz.
-Author of eight books.
+Author of nine books.
 Featured poet, 32nd Annual Virginia Woolf Conference.
 2024 final judge, UCLA Allegra Johnson Writing Contest.
 Ph.D. in Creative Writing, University of Glasgow.
 Featured in Psychology Today.
 Full bio.

 No. A lot of people come to me because they want to write specifically through trauma.
 Other people are writing about trauma but not about their own.
 And even if you are writing through your trauma, this does not mean you have to write directly about it.
 That's what this collective really does: helps you find genres and forms to write about difficult topics and content in ways that feel safe, productive, and generative.